astronomer/airflow-guides/guides/custom-xcom-backends.md

 ### 2. Configure Your Airflow Environment

-The next step is configuring your Airflow environment to ensure it can connect to your custom backend.
-There are many ways you could accomplish this, some of which are more secure and sustainable than others.
-The end goal here is to define the relevant default connection such that it connects to your custom backend; for this example with S3, this means defining the `AIRFLOW_CONN_AWS_DEFAULT` environment variable, or setting up an `aws_default` connection in the UI.
+The next step is defining a connection so your Airflow environment can connect to your custom backend.
+To do so for this example with S3, you can either define the `AIRFLOW_CONN_AWS_DEFAULT` environment variable, or set up an `aws_default` connection in the UI.

 > Note: If Airflow is running in the same environment as your XCom Backend (e.g. Airflow is running in EC2 and your backend is an S3 bucket), you can likely assume a Role rather than having to provide credentials, which is in general more secure.

 For this example, we set up the connection in the UI.
-Using the access credentials from the user generated in the last step of the section above, that looks something like this:
+Using the access credentials from the user generated in the section above, that looks something like this:

 ![XCom Backend Connection](https://assets2.astronomer.io/main/guides/xcom/xcom_backend_connection_secret.png)